 After failing to find a film audience by appearing in black makeup, Gosden and Correll hired black talent when they began televising the program.
 See the clip here.

 Instead of wading into debate about whether Amos 'n Andy were derisively stereotypical, a conversation in vogue since Bishop W. J. Walls began a full-fledged crusade against the characters in 1930, we will return to the cross-dressing Tribble.
 In the 2001 anthology, African-American Performance and Theater History, Annemarie Bain takes serious the comedian, calling Tribble's work, "a determined break from constraints imposed by gender roles in society."

 In 2003, professors Hill and Hatch, in their Oxford-published History of African American Theatre, cited Sylvester Russell, whom they termed 'easily the most severe black critic of the era.'
 Russell wrote for the African American newspaper Freeman, at Indianapolis: “Mr. Andrew Tribble [is] the greatest protean artist his race has ever produced … Watermelon Time was a perfect fit of a song, in which Mr. Tribble wore salmon silk, something wonderful in quality, that outshone anything in the female contingent."

-Critics took the genre seriously, often given detailed accounts of vapid story-lines.
+Critics took the genre seriously, often earnestly detailing vapid story-lines.
 R. W. Thompson’s 1910 Freeman review declared “Andrew Tribble, a Washington favorite, plays ‘Babe Johnson’ … with a naturalness that stamps him as the best impersonator of female comedy roles in the business, and the house was in a con-stant roar all the time he was on the stage.
 His costumes were up to date, and his ‘hobble skirt’ was a wonder to behold.
 Mr. Tribble was given a big ‘hand’ nightly."

 Bain spends several pages on Tribble: "In his female impersonations, Tribble seems to have relied on the comedic elements solely.
 He was not presenting the prima donna character of white minstrelsy, whose allure was in the convincing portrayal of her realness."
 "Gender impersonators such as Tribble were primarily comic in purpose and did not in any way thrive on the ambivalence of whether or not Tribble was truly a man or a woman."